-21) Management, law,, IT, joint departmental costs, premises, competence development, internal and external information activities, postage, and joint development costs included.
+20 Management, law, IT, joint departmental costs, premises, competence development, internal and external information activities, postage, and joint development costs included.

-22) 668 person-years refer to Statistics Sweden's production of the statistics for which it is responsible, and 202 person-years are for the statistics that Statistics Sweden produces at the request of other statistical authorities.

-23) Swedish Tourist Authority has had insignificant costs for official statistics.
+21 680 person-years refer to Statistics Sweden's production of the statistics for which it is responsible, and 214 person-years are for the statistics that Statistics Sweden produces at the request of other statistical authorities.
+22 No overhead cost included.
+Total costs for the authority's statistics production have previously been included, including field work.
+As clarified in the notes of this year's report, costs have been limited to only extra work for the production of the official statistics.